 Best Cordless Weed Eater 2020: Buying guide

 Cordless trimmers are best for light to medium trimming work that you’d like to do quickly and effortlessly.
 The kind of power that you get out of the battery is the first thing to look for.
-This determine how long each run will be before the next recharge.
+This determines how long each run will be before the next recharge.

 Then see how long you’re willing to wait between charges.
-Ideally batteries should take around thirty to sixty minutes to charge.
+Ideally, batteries should take around thirty to sixty minutes to charge.
 If you don’t like to wait, buy an extra battery and keep it recharged and ready to go, while you use the other one.

-Overall weight, line feeding, spool replacement, shaft adjustability and height are features that have to be closely assessed by you – as each model has it’s own specifications.
+Overall weight, line feeding, spool replacement, shaft adjustability, and height are features that have to be closely assessed by you – as each model has its own specifications.

 Why Cordless weed eaters?

-If you want to stop handling messy, foul smelling trimmer fuel every weekend, then a best cordless weed eater might be your answer.
+If you want to stop handling messy, foul-smelling trimmer fuel every weekend, then a best cordless weed eater might be your answer.
 Most of them run on batteries, that only have to be recharged occasionally, for up to an hour.

-That gives you more mobility and lets you cover more ground – a must of bigger lawns. other benefits for big lawns include lighter batteries, curved shafts, lowered noise and vibration.
+That gives you more mobility and lets you cover more ground – a must of bigger lawns. other benefits for big lawns include lighter batteries, curved shafts, lowered noise, and vibration.

 Certain trimmer models can be used for edging and trimming, reducing the need for any extra tool and the amount of time normally spent on those tasks.